rustbas/rustbas/README.md

 ### About

-I love Linux and everything related to it.
+IT enthusiast.
 I prefer the command line to graphical applications.
 Also, I am interested in mathematical statistics and machine learning.
 In my free time, if possible, I go in for sports tourism, in particular, mountain tourism.
 In 2019, I